 These are the opening words in the foreword of the much maligned but rarely read by the government, report called “The Forgotten Children” written by the Australian Human Rights Commission and completed in November of 2014.
-Much criticism from the government centers around the presumption that the report was completed earlier and there was no reason to release it when they did other than “partisanship”.
+Much criticism from the government centres around the presumption of earlier completion of the report and there was no reason to release it when they did other than political “partisanship”.

 But what about Labor, eh???

-- First off it can’t have been complete prior to the Abbott Government as it mentions both Labor and Liberal Government’s treatment of Asylum Seekers and addresses critically and in favour of approaches to the situation from both governments.
-The introduction while mentioning the Liberal Government occasionally, does actually focus it’s criticism on the earlier government’s failures in this arena.
+- First, it can’t have been completed before the Abbott Government as it mentions both Labor and Liberal Government’s treatment of Asylum Seekers and addresses critically and in favour of approaches to the situation from both governments.
+The introduction while citing the Liberal Government occasionally, does focus its criticism on the previous government’s failures in this arena.

-- Secondly, in an attempt to give Abbott’s government a fair appraisal, (especially as they claimed they would be “better” and stop the boats) sometime the explanation for holding off is far simpler than anyone wants to recognise.
-Were one in the Human Right’s commission one could hardly have anticipated the backlash they received for trying to be fair to both regimes.
-Abbott was given every chance to show that he was better than Labor at handling Asylum seekers.
-What Am I talking about?
+- Secondly, in an attempt to give Abbott’s government a fair appraisal, (especially as they claimed they would be “better” and stop the boats) sometimes the explanation for holding off is far simpler than anyone wants to recognise.
+Were you in the Human Right’s commission you could hardly have anticipated the backlash they received for trying to be fair to both regimes.
+Abbott had every chance to show that he was better than Labor at handling Asylum seekers.
+About what Am I talking?

-- Third, and important to note that the commission did actually produce a report in 2013 called “Asylum Seekers, Refugees and human rights: A snapshot report”, for the many that question “why they didn’t do so”.
-Well they did!
+- Third, and important to note that the commission did produce a report in 2013 called “Asylum Seekers, Refugees and human rights: A snapshot report”, for the many that question “why they didn’t do so”.
+Well, they did!
 I spoke with Gillian Triggs at Selbourne Chambers adjacent to the Supreme Court of NSW about this very matter recently.
 In regards to this interim report released in Labors Government in 2013, I asked her whether it had been released to the government.
 She not only assured me that it had, but as with many of similar reports, the government authorities declared that they were far too busy to read it.
-When I asked her why the media and government had accused her of not producing a report during the Labor administration she declared that it was simply “factually inaccurate”.
-She reflected that the government simply made statements without any regard to their accuracy and that they were accepted as valid independent of them being “factually inaccurate” (a phrase she repeated a few times).
-She said that the answers to the question of a report being released during the Labor administration were brought up during the government’s inquiry chaired by Ian McDonald, but were largely ignored by the government in their public accusations.
-Again, it would require reading and paying attention, rather than regurgitating partisan and uneducated criticism which this government showed a strong predilection for.
+When I asked her why the media and government had accused her of not producing a report during the Labor administration, she declared that it was simply “factually inaccurate”.
+She reflected that the government just made statements without any regard to their accuracy.
+Consequently, these declarations were perceived as valid independent of them being “factually inaccurate” (a phrase she repeated a few times).
+She said that the answers to the question of a report released during the Labor administration were brought up during the government’s inquiry chaired by Ian McDonald, but were largely ignored by the government in their public accusations.
+Again, it would require reading and to be paying attention, rather than regurgitating partisan and uneducated criticism for which this government showed a strong predilection.
 Search for it yourself and read it yourself, it is on the Australian Human Rights Commission website.